flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 * Press LSK1L or EDDM (the departure airport)
 * Select `DEPARTURE` shown next to LSK1L
 * Select the runway we are departing from.
-In this case `30` using LSK3L
+In this case `08L` using LSK2L
 * On the list of SIDs select the `GIVMI6Q` departure

 The MCDU should now show at the top of the screen in yellow what is selected for our departure from EDDM.

 ![mcdu8](../assets/beginner-guide/mcdu/mcdu8.png){loading=lazy}

-* Press `INSERT` using LSK6R to program this into the flight plan.
+* Press `INSERT*` using LSK6R to program this into the flight plan.

 Our flight plan should now have the associated waypoints for the `GIVMI6Q` SID.
 We can scroll through the flight plan using the vertical slew keys.
 The SID terminates at `GIVMI` and this is where we can begin to fill out the rest of the flight plan.